JurajMlich/ultimate-bash-backup-script-with-rotation/README.md

  Set logDir variable in the script to the file you want log messages to be written in.

  ## Exluding dirs
- You may exclude files by applying --exclude xxx options, where xxx is **relative path from the directory you are backuping**.
+ You may exclude files and dirs by applying --exclude xxx options, where xxx is **relative path from the directory you are backuping**.

  ## Cron example
  `*/5 * * * * ~/Data/bin/backup.sh ~/.local/nottelo /media/backups/nottelo 10x1h 7x1d 3x1m`<br>